microsoft/jacdac/services/rng.md

     }

 A command that generates a random buffer with the given length.
-The response to this command is delayed when there isn't enough entropy available (similar to `/dev/random`).

     enum Variant: u32 {
-         Hardware = 1
+         Quantum = 1
+         ADCNoise = 2
-         WebCrypto = 2
+         WebCrypto = 3
     }
     const variant?: Variant @ variant

-The type of algorithm/technique used to generate the number
+The type of algorithm/technique used to generate the number.